-Exercising regularly throughout the day can ease pain, especially for those experiencing pain during movement
+Exercising regularly throughout the day can help ease arthritis pain, especially for those experiencing pain during movement

 It might seem counterintuitive to exercise if you have arthritis and experience pain during movement, but the experts all agree that even small amounts of exercise throughout the day can improve arthritis pain and ease the associated discomfort.